descendsphere/route-render/docs/DEVELOPMENT_PLAN.md

     -   [x] Ensure all time displays (labels, custom UI) are consistently formatted (`yyyy-MM-dd HH:mm:ss`) and use the user's local time.
 -   [x] **Code & Documentation Cleanup:**
     -   [x] Remove the "First-Person" camera view to simplify the UI.
+    -   [x] Remove the "Top-Down" camera view to simplify the UI.
     -   [x] Update all project documentation (`README.md`, `DESIGN.md`, etc.) to reflect the new architecture and features.
     -   [x] Add `LICENSE` and `NOTICE.md` files to ensure full open-source license compliance.